lewisHome/p4_Advanced_lane_finding/writeup_template.md

 Adjust the sliders above the images to adjust the perspective transformation.
 Once you are happy press 's' to save the the perspective transformation.
 Saving the trasnformation will overwrite any existing transformation associated with the video so press 'q' if you wish to quit without saving.

-#### Lane Finding Method
+#### Lane Finding Pipe Line

 Upon setting up the perspective transfom constants you can run the analysis.
 To find the lanes in the video images I take the following approach.

 1.)
+Images are loaded from the video and camera distortions are removed using the undistort function on lines 36 -37.

+2.)
 Convert the colour image in to the HLS colour space and split the image into 3 black and white images for each colour space channel.
 The reason I did this is because under different lighting conditions different channels do a better job of highlighting lane lines.
+I then find edges using a Canny edge finder.
+This is all carried out in the thresh frame function on lines 40 - 55

 Good Lighting | Bad Lighting
 --------------|-------------